-Dietary Supplements and especially bile supplements have received increased attention in recent years among consumers, researchers, and the media.
-Over the last decade, sales of bile supplements have remarkably raised.
-These supplements come in a variety of forms and are intended to confer healthy effects on the body.
+Dietary supplements and especially bile supplements have received increased attention in recent years among consumers, researchers, and the media.
+Over the last decade, sales of bile supplements have remarkably increased.
+These supplements come in a variety of forms and are intended to confer health benefits.
 Continue reading this article to learn about the health effects of bile supplements.

 - Functions of Bile Salts